 Please upgrade your browser for the best Refinery29 experience.
 Read more.

-Founded by New Jersey-based mom Anthonia Akitunde, mater mea is a bimonthly online magazine that celebrates the lives of women of color as they balance work and motherhood.
+Founded by New York-based writer Anthonia Akitunde, mater mea is an online magazine that celebrates the lives of women of color as they balance work and motherhood.
 Using stunning photography and in-depth profiles, readers are immersed into the lives of awe-inspiring women in the most intimate of settings: at home.